WynnDing/academic-kickstart/content/publication/publication/my-paper-name.md

 +++

-title = "A systematic review of studies on predicting student learning outcomes using learning analytics" date = 2017-03-13T00:00:00
+title = "A Systematic Review of Studies on Predicting Student Learning Outcomes Using Learning Analytics" date = 2017-03-13T00:00:00

 # Authors.
 Comma separated list